bluesky-social/bsky-docs/README.md

 ### Generate OpenAPI to Docusaurus MDX

+We use a forked version of [`atproto-open-api-types`](https://github.com/rdmurphy/atproto-openapi-types) to generate an OpenAPI schema from atproto lexicons.
 We use the [`docusaurus-openapi-docs`](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs) plugin.

+To generate OpenAPI types from atproto lexicons:
+1. Run `deno task run` to generate a fresh OpenAPI spec to `atproto-openapi-types/spec/api.json`.
-Run `npx docusaurus-mdx-checker` to see MDX compatability.
+2. Run `npx docusaurus-mdx-checker` to see MDX compatability.

-Run `npm run docusaurus gen-api-docs <id>` to generate MDX docs from an OpenAPI spec.
+3. Run `npm run docusaurus gen-api-docs <id>` to generate MDX docs from an OpenAPI spec.
 In this case, `npm run docusaurus gen-api-docs bskyApi`.

-Run `deno task run` to generate a fresh OpenAPI spec to `atproto-openapi-types/spec/api.json`.
+The OpenAPI docs auto-update with the latest lexicon changes once a day.

 ## Are you a developer interested in building on atproto?

 Bluesky is an open social network built on the AT Protocol, a flexible technology that will never lock developers out of the ecosystems that they help build.
 With atproto, third-party can be as seamless as first-party through custom feeds, federated services, clients, and more.

 If you're a developer interested in building on atproto, we'd love to email you a Bluesky invite code.
 Simply share your GitHub (or similar) profile with us via [this form](https://forms.gle/BF21oxVNZiDjDhXF9).

 ## License